 - If problems are not solved, go back to the adult you told or pick a new adult to get help

-- If you have an ongoing problem with another student make sure you let Mary, Drew or Patty know so we can work on how to make it better
+- If you have an ongoing problem with another student make sure you let a supervisor or Principal know so we can work on how to make it better

 - Sometimes we have to go back and work on it more than once.
 Be patient as we are all learning social skills